Skip to content

 in_progress_trial = get_in_progress_trial()

-directory = in_progress_trial.pipeline_dir
+directory = in_progress_trial.metadata.location

 directory = Path(directory)